 Treatment

-Today there are more treatment options than ever for melanoma and other skin cancers.
-If melanoma or suspicious tissue is detected during screening and examination, the Melanoma and Skin Care Program at UI Health will recommend treatments and therapies based on the stage of the growth/tumor, and individual medical history.
+Today, there are more treatment options than ever for melanoma and other skin cancers.
+If melanoma or suspicious tissue is detected during screening and examination, the Melanoma and Skin Care Program at UI Health will recommend and build a personalized treatment plan.
+Treatments and therapies are based on the stage of the growth/tumor, as well as individual medical history.

 MELANOMA & SKIN CANCER TREATMENT OPTIONS